armory/documentation/_spinnaker/integrations-servicenow.md

 Keep in mind that this only works if the webhook sends the proper data.

 In the example script, the **response** object is the JSON payload from the webhook.
 Whenever you see ‘gs.info()’, it is how you can write to the ServiceNow System Log.
 Use this as a debug tool as it allows you to write to the log the values found in the payload.
 The example script expects at least two key-pair values in the JSON payload, one key being `application` and the other `description`.
-In this example, the value for the `application` key is being set to the Short Description of the Change.
-The value associated with the **description** key goes in the Description field.
+In this example, the value for the `application` key is being set to the **Short Description of the Change**.
+The value associated with the **description** key goes in the **Description** field.

 ## ServiceNow REST API